 - The more veggies you add, the better!
 A vegetarian Paella should have a wide variety of veggies.

-- Don't forget to turn off the heat when the rice is nearly cook and leave the Paella to rest (covered) for 5 minutes before serving.
+- Don't forget to turn off the heat when the rice is nearly cooked and leave the Paella to rest (covered) for 5 minutes before serving.

 - Serve Paella with lemon, it gives the rice the last touch.